How do Hong Kong’s workers Benefit from Social Security?

 The upper limit on employers’ liability for treatment costs is HK$200 per day for either. in-patient care or outpatient care.
 If both types of medical care are required during the same day, however, the upper limit is HK$280.
 The maximum limit for medical appliances is usually HK$33,000.
 However, this amount rises to HK$100,000 should any subsequent renewal or repair of the appliances be required.

-After they have retired, Hong Kong’s employees may take advantage of old-age pensions.
+After retirement, Hong Kong’s employees may take advantage of old-age pensions.
 These pensions are a part of Hong Kong’s social security system.
 They may be worth either HK$625 or HK$705 per month.
 Lump sums may also be paid for this purpose.
 The amount paid is equal to the sum of total employer contributions, total employee contributions, and accrued interest.

 The amount of old-age benefits as a form of comprehensive social security assistance varies from person to person.
-If the person lives alone, HK$2,370 to HK$4,040 is paid.
+For example, if the person lives alone, HK$2,370 to HK$4,040 is paid.
 If the person lives with other family members, the amount which is to be paid is between HK$2,235 and HK$3,705.
 The government also provides specific grants which fulfill needs of certain recipients.

 There are also social security benefits linked to permanent disability.
 The universal disability allowance in Hong Kong may either be HK$1,170 or HK$2,340 per month.
 Just as is true of old-age pensions, lump sums with a value equal to the sum of total employer contributions, total employee contributions, and accrued interest may be paid.